jgraley/cotest/coroutines/docs/server-style.md

 > Cotest's `WAIT_FOR_` are built on the server API.
 They use NEXT_EVENT() to get events.
 If the event is desired, they
 > accept the call and return the handle, otherwise they drop the call and try again.

-## Server-style tset cases
+## Server-style tests

 This part of Cotest's API is called server style because it permits or even seems to encourage a style of test case in which we poll for incoming events inside a loop and then dispatch them handler code depending on which event was received.
-A test like this could be seen as a "mock call server".

 In [the server-style examples](../test/cotest-serverised.cc) we have two examples in this style. `Example1` runs an event loop that can respond in four differnet ways to incoming events:
  - Call to `Mock1()`: argument value is checked and call is returned.